Cyclura cychlura inornata: Status

 The IUCN assessed the population to be endangered in 1996 and 2000, but using a more restrictive definition of which lizards were allowed to be counted, in 2018 it assessed that the population was actually critically endangered.

-In the early 1900s the population was almost wiped out, but had increased to some 150 iguanas by 1970 on the only two islands were it bred.
+In the early 1900s the population was almost wiped out, but had increased to some 150 iguanas by 1970 on the only two islands where it bred.
 In 1982, this had increased to a bit over 200 animals.
 In the early 1980s the population was growing at some 20% annually, and it had recovered by the end of the century to the limit of the carrying capacity of its original islands.
 In 2000, it was estimated that the current global population was less than 1,000 and it was said to be declining, although it was actually increasing.
 In 2018 the population was assessed to be 482-632 (mature adult) individuals, with 482 being the amount of mature adult iguanas on U and Leaf Cay in 2016 based on recapture counts.
 This number does not include over 150 adult iguanas found on islands where it believed they cannot breed.
 The population on Allen's Cay was at 20-25 for a number of decades according to Iverson, but it was reduced to ten individuals in 2013 indirectly due to bird conservation activities.
 In the 1990s, a number of iguanas were moved to nearby islands.
 Iverson and P. Hall, a warden of Exumas Cays Land and Sea Park, moved only eight sub-adults to Alligator Cay between 1988 and 1990, of which at least seven had survived ten years later, and these had increased to between 75 and 90 individuals in 1999 based on recapture analysis of 28 caught and tagged iguanas during four visits.
 Mostly larger lizards were caught and it was expected there were many more juveniles, and the island had not reached carrying capacity.
 According to the IUCN the population declined over the next decade due to hurricane damage of the vegetation and emigration to the nearby island of Narrow Water Cay.
 Hines reported seeing 28 iguanas on Alligator Cay and an estimated 38 iguanas on Narrow Water Cay in 2013, and found that apparently some iguanas had successfully emigrated to nearby Warderick Wells Cay.
 The Flat Rock Reef Cay population appeared in the mid-1990s, the IUCN claims it was purposely introduced without authorisation by unknown people.
 It rapidly increased to around 200 individuals by 2012, although the IUCN claimed in 2018 that the island would not sustain this population due to its low carrying capacity.